 Inserting audio with Adobe After effects

-Adding audio or music to your video in After Effects only requires you to point & click, drag & drop.
+Adding audio or music to your Adobe After Effects Video Templates only requires you to point & click, drag & drop.

 1) In the standard workspace select FILE.

 3) Then select FILE from the dialogue box.